angelomca09/affiliated-fullstack-challenge/README.md

 ## Solving the problem

-To solve the main problem of receiving files, extract and save data from them, I broke the challenge into little pieces.
+To solve the main problem of receive, extract and save data from files, I broke the challenge into little pieces.

 ### File Upload

 First, we need to upload the file.
 For that I used `FormData` from JS.
-That's a simple way to POST files to APIs.
+That's a simple way to POST forms containing files to APIs.
 The `express-fileupload` middleware was used to make it possible to access the file sent via `req.files` from requisitions.

 ### File Parsing

 With the file on hands, now it's time to parse de data.
 The solution here was to create a `service` so we could isolate the responsabilities of parsing files to it.
-For each line of the .txt file uploaded, our service maps it according to the table bellow.
+For each line of the .txt file uploaded, our service maps it according to the table bellow:

 | Field   | Start | End | Length | Description                |
 | ------- | ----- | --- | ------ | -------------------------- |